 If you like pesto as much as I do, you should make sure to try Stinging Nettle Pesto with pumpkinseeds too, and Wild Ramp Butter.

 - 8 oz fresh ramp leaves washed and cleaned

-- 1/2 cup Smude's sunflower oil or another good tasting oil a decent extra virgin is fine too
+- ½ cup Smude's sunflower oil or another good tasting oil or extra virgin olive oil

 - 3 tablespoons parmigiano reggiano or another high quality parmesan you like